 Our trip will start on the Thames river, we’ll sleep tonight in the university town of Oxford, travel northward in the rural countryside, then east through a long tunnel and join the Grand Union canal, going east then south to rejoin the Thames near London.

 We plan to see historic villages, great houses and gardens, Henley (the Mecca of all men who were oarsmen in college), Hampton Court, and, if we can squeeze in the time, visit William Morris’ country house near the origin of the Thames.
 We’re fans of the Arts and Crafts movement.
-We will cover 245 miles, 176 locks and a lot of bridges.
-We should wind up tired but well entertained.
+We will cover 245 miles, 176 locks, and a lot of bridges.
+This trip should end with us tired but well entertained.

 Getting Aboard The Narrowboat

-We easily found the Heathrow bus station, got the bus to Oxford (nice big sightseeing buses).
+We easily found the Heathrow bus station and got the bus to Oxford (nice big sightseeing buses).
 You can ticket onboard and the drivers are kind to tired strangers who almost speak the language.
 So were the passengers, perhaps a little hyperbolic.

 We just traveled 57 miles in less than 1.5 hours.
 It will be weeks before we travel that fast again!
 The Romans built canals in this country, and we won’t be going any faster than they did!